6OGUE/Industrial-Software-development-simulator/README.md

 # Start the development server
 npm run dev

-🧪 How to Use
+How to Use

-🔹 Select a domain: Frontend, Backend, Testing, or Machine Learning
+Select a domain (Frontend, Backend, Testing, or Machine Learning)

-🔹 Receive a randomly generated industry-style coding challenge
+Receive a randomly generated coding challenge

-🔹 Submit your code solution
+Write and submit your solution

-🔹 View AI-generated feedback including correctness score and improvement suggestions
+Review the AI-generated feedback and correctness score

-🔹 Optionally, reveal the complete correct solution
+Reveal the complete solution if desired